pottekkat/personal-website/content/posts/nginx-to-apisix/index.md

 }
 ```

-APISIX follows a similar configuration where you can define multiple upstream nodes.
+APISIX follows a similar configuration where you can define multiple upstream _nodes_.
 The configuration below mimics the load balancer configuration of Nginx:

 ```yaml {title="apisix.yaml"}
 routes: